Affiliate links on Android Authority may earn us a commission. Learn more.

 Let’s start with the design and dimensions to understand better how the Pixel 8 will size up to the Galaxy S23.
 The Galaxy S23 is a compact smartphone through and through.
 If you want a phone that is easy to use with one hand, your search likely ends with the Galaxy S23, thanks to its compact dimensions of 70.8 x 146.3 x 7.62mm.

-Other than the Zenfone 9, there really isn’t a whole lot of competition in this space unless you want to start seriously compromising on the spec sheet.
-Even the Pixel 7 is a big smartphone compared to the Galaxy S23.
-The screen size on the S23 is a good 6.1-inch with minimal bezels all around, so there’s nothing to complain about here.
+Meanwhile, the Pixel 7 is a big smartphone compared to the Galaxy S23.
+The screen size on the S23 is 6.1-inches with minimal bezels all around, so there’s nothing to complain about here.

 The Pixel 8, on the other hand, is expected to be smaller than the Pixel 7 both in terms of the display diagonal as well as the overall size, according to our sources.
 This will make it land somewhere in the middle of the size chart, between a compact flagship and a Pro-level flagship.
 That’s good news for people looking to get a good balance of size and screen real estate.